labesoft/top-projects/calcprog/README.md

 ## Project Plan

-- [ ] Importing the necessary modules
+- [X] Importing the necessary modules
-- [ ] Making a window for our calculator
+- [X] Making a window for our calculator
-- [ ] Designing the buttons
+- [X] Designing the buttons
-- [ ] Mapping the buttons to their functionalities
+- [X] Mapping the buttons to their functionalities
-- [ ] Add unit tests